Using the internal temperature sensor of the AVR chip.

 Use this to start with for the ATmega328 types (temperature in degrees Celsius):

 temperature = (ADCW - 324.31) / 1.22

 If the Arduino has not been used for half an hour, turn it on, and check the internal temperature.
 If there is a difference with the room temperature, adjust the offset in the program.
 After that, don't change it anymore.

 For more accuracy the gain and offset has to be determined by measuring the sensor values for a few temperatures.

-The internal temperature might increase by a few degrees Celcius after about 10 minutes.
-If there is voltage controller near the avr chip, the internal temperature will increase more.
-An increase of 10 degrees Celcius is normal.
+The internal temperature might increase by a few degrees Celsius after about 10 minutes.
+If there is voltage controller near the AVR chip, the internal temperature will increase more.
+An increase of 10 degrees Celsius is normal.